USTA Southern Regulations (Rules & Regs)

 c.
 Suspension Point System:

 i.
 The point penalty system as sanctioned by USTA Southern shall be used as the basis to impose suspension points.
 Code violations shall only be given by a USTA certified official.
-The suspension point system shall be developed by the USTA Southern Junior Competition Committee and approved by the USTA Southern Executive Committee.
+The suspension point system shall be developed by the USTA Southern Junior Competition Committee and approved by the Board of Directors.
 This system shall be published annually.

 ii.
 Suspension points shall be accumulated from the following events: